Answered By: Colleen Lougen Last Updated: Sep 03, 2024 Views: 1136

 Online access dating back to 1922 is available in the Business Source Complete database.

-HBR publishes articles in two formats: print articles for the bi-monthly hardcopy edition of its magazine and digital articles available on HBR.org.
-Digital Articles are not included in the bi-monthly print edition and will therefore not appear when you search Business Source Complete for “Harvard Business Review.”
-To find print and digital copies you must conduct two separate searches, which are demonstrated below.
+HBR publishes articles in two formats: articles for the bi-monthly hardcopy edition of its magazine and digital articles available on HBR.org.
+Digital Articles are not included in the bi-monthly magazine and will therefore not appear when you search Business Source Complete for “Harvard Business Review.”
+As demonstrated below, you must conduct two separate searches to find magazine and digital copies.

-How to Locate HBR (print and digital articles)
+How to Locate HBR (magazine and digital articles)

-Below is an example of a print article as seen on HBR.org.
+Below is an example of a magazine article as seen on HBR.org.

 Below is an example of a digital article as seen on HBR.org.

 Select the "Databases" tab from the library's homepage, then select "Search Periodicals by Title."
 In the journal search box, type "Harvard Business Review."
 You will be presented with two options: "Harvard Business Review" or "Harvard Business Review Digital Articles."
-Select the appropriate option depending on whether you are interested in a print or digital article.
+Select the appropriate option depending on your interest in a magazine or digital article.

 Search the Business Source Complete Database directly for articles.